AndresGarciaEscalante/Object_Detection/README.md

 ### Dataset
 #### Dataset analysis
-The waymo dataset provides us with a variety of samples with different lights, weathers, object densities, and environments.
-The waymo dataset also comes with the truth labels, these can be shown in the following images:
+The waymo dataset provides us with a variety of samples with different lights, weather conditions, object densities, and environments.
+The waymo dataset also comes with the truth labels, some examples can be shown in the following images:

 <p align="center">
   <img width= 500 src="images/EDA/Example_1.PNG">